 Chickpea potato broccoli patties, scrumptiously golden, and so addictive.
 Great as an appetizer, and one of those healthy snack recipes kids love.
-Why not have one in between meals, and definitely perfect to take on a picnic.
+Why not have one in between meals, or take some on a picnic.
 They are so easy to make, you’ll never buy ready-made patties again.

 Buying a package of chickpeas would save you even more money, although l admit it’s just dead easy to open a tin that has the chickpeas already cooked and ready to use, than soak them overnight and then boil for a bit.
 Call me lazy, but if l can save some time, why not use shortcuts?

 Did you know that the liquid in which they are boiled is also amazing?
 I used to pour it down the drain without thinking twice about it, but believe it or not, it’s an incredible alternative to egg whites, perfect for whipping off a delicious meringue or any other dessert that requires egg whites to be beaten.
 The term used is a bit fancy: aquafaba, but it honestly works perfectly, l made a delicious chocolate mousse using the chickpea liquid, have a look at this recipe: Peppermint chocolate mousse with aquafaba.
 It’s of course suitable for vegetarians and vegans, you really won’t miss the real thing.

-My patties are super yummy, and l could not stop eating them.
+My chickpea patties recipe is super yummy, and l could not stop eating them.
 I had some veggies left that needed cooking sooner rather than later and l put them to great use.
 I chose to remove the chickpeas skin, I know it is such a task, a very boring one, but in this end, all the effort pays off, as you get smooth texture, plus you can mash them a lot more easier.
 Leek and potatoes work great together, so you know these patties can only be super delicious.

 Chickpea and vegetable patties with broccoli, potatoes and leeks are a great appetizer or a healthy snack in between meals.
 Also perfect for a picnic.

 - 1 tin chickpeas (400 grams)